One of the hardest things in the world is presenting yourself, wouldn’t you agree?

 You want your “real self” to shine through in your Activities section.
 If you didn’t have a chance to show your leadership or team skills in the Work Experience section, then promote them with your voluntary work, sports contributions or your travel or study abroad experiences.
 Give the person interviewing you a reason to want to enquire about your outside-of-work self.

-Having edited CVs for many years, I realise there are some basic rules that apply to English resume writing that not everyone knows.
+Having edited CVs for many years, I realise there are some basic rules that apply to English resume writing that not everyone may know.

 - Write up all but your current jobs in the past tense